Aviator Hack - Why Game Hacks Are Impossible & Dangerous

 Legal Consequences

-- Unauthorized access to computer systems
+• Unauthorized access to computer systems carrying prison sentences of up to 10 years

-- Wire fraud if money is involved
+• Wire fraud charges if money or financial accounts are involved

 What You Can Do Instead

-- Understand the mathematics with our probability calculator
+• Understand the exact mathematics with our probability calculator: P(crash >= x) = 0.97/x

 Use Our Aviator Analytics Tools